mkocabas/pose-residual-network/README.md

 ## Citation
-If you find this code useful for your research, please consider citing the following paper:
+If you find this code useful for your research, please consider citing our paper:
 ```
 @Inproceedings{kocabas18prn,
   Title          = {Multi{P}ose{N}et: Fast Multi-Person Pose Estimation using Pose Residual Network},